kholia/DDX/Manual-for-DDX.md

 - Low cost (cost-effective)

-- Stress tested by WSJT-Z for multiple days
+- Stress tested by WSJT-Z and WSJT-X for multiple days

 - DDX routinely receives FT8 traffic from 80 to 100+ countries using a simple 5m long EFHW antenna with a BPF attached.